armory/documentation/_spinnaker/policy-engine-use.md

     manifest.kind == "Service"
     manifest.spec.type == "LoadBalancer"

-    # Check all of the ports to ensure that port `22` isn't open.
+    # Check all of the ports to ensure that port `22` is not open.
 If the Policy Engine finds port `22`, the `deny` rule evaluates to true.
 This results in the deployment failing and the `msg` is shown to the user.
     port := manifest.spec.ports[_]
     port.port == 22
 }